 We are interested in the interplay between poetry and visual media.
 Each issue features pairings of poetry and artwork, selected by the editors and contributors.

-Radar Poetry offers an annual award, the Coniston Prize, for the best group of poems submitted by a female poet writing in English.
+Radar Poetry offers an annual award, the Coniston Prize, for the best group of poems submitted by a woman poet writing in English.
 The award is $1,000.
 The winner and all finalists are published each year in the October issue of Radar.

 Dara-Lyn Shrager (Editor) lives in Princeton, NJ.
 She holds a BA from Smith College, where she was the recipient of the Rosemary Thomas Prize for Poetry, and an MFA from Bennington College.
 Her full-length poetry collection Whiskey, X-Ray, Yankee was published by Barrow Street Press in 2018.
 Her poems have appeared or are soon appearing in Barn Owl Review, Salamander, Southern Humanities Review, Yemassee, Passages North, The Greensboro Review, Whiskey Island, Harpur Palate, and other journals.
 Her articles have appeared in newspapers and magazines including The New York Times, The Philadelphia Inquirer, and Philadelphia Magazine.